Skip to content

 Tickets and Pricing

-Tickets for the 2024 Australian Rowing Championships at the Sydney International Regatta Centre are available now, so if you are stuck for Christmas ideas then this could be one of them!
+Tickets for the 2025 Australian Rowing Championships at Lake Barrington International Race Course are available now, so if you are stuck for Christmas ideas then this could be one of them!

 Single Day General Admission